AlayaCare/alayamarket-optioncare-csi/examples/api/README.md

 ### Step 4: Send the Referral Approval

-* **API reference:** External API specifications are not yet available for this endpoint
+* **API reference:** External API specifications are not yet available for this endpoint.
+A snapshot of the internal API specifications can be found [here](https://github.com/AlayaCare/alayamarket-optioncare-csi/blob/main/specs/referral_approval/internal.referral_approval.spec.yaml).

 * **URL:** `$ACCLOUD_URL/api/v1/alayamarket/outbox/referrals/from_service/{service_id}`